NBN outages and service status in Gympie, Queensland

 Beware of "support numbers" or "recovery" accounts that might be posted below.
 Make sure to report and downvote those comments.
 Avoid posting your personal information.

-NBN Issues Reports Near Gympie, State of Queensland
+NBN Issues Reports Near Gympie, Queensland

 Latest outage, problems and issue reports in Gympie and nearby locations: